Federal Judge Pauses Deportation Of Parents Separated From Children

 U.S. District Judge Dana Sabraw ordered the U.S. government to temporarily pause the deportation of parents recently reunited with their children for at least one week.
-Judge Sabraw continues to chastise the Department of Health and Human Services (HHS) for being so slow in reuniting more than 2,600 children that have been separated from their parents under the now defunct policy to do so in cases of illegal immigration.
+Judge Sabraw continues to chastise the Department of Health and Human Services (HHS) for being so slow in reuniting more than 2,600 children that have been separated from their parents under the now-defunct policy to do so in cases of illegal immigration.
 Over the course of that week, Sabraw will decide whether or not to extend that period of time more permanently.

 The case at hand was brought forward by the American Civil Liberties Union (ACLU), petitioning the court for the pause of one week after family reunification for deportation proceedings to be carried out.
 Their main concern was that they have not had the opportunity to meet with families that may be lodging asylum claims.
 If deportations were immediate, as some have been, then they claim those people have been denied their right to do so.
 The ACLU also cited that in light of Attorney General Jeff Sessions’ asylum guidelines, reported at NBC, it has become harder to get before a judge to lodge a request for asylum.